Oitomi teapots and kettles (history, manufacture, use and care).

 Before The First UseLet boiling water sit in your teapot for 10 minutes.
 Tip out and repeat.

-This removes odors that may be due to the manufacturing process.
+Doin this removes odors that may be due to the manufacturing process.

 If you’d like, you can add ginger to the hot water.

-This will also help remove any odor.
+Ginger also helps remove any odor.

-Preheat your teapotUnless you are using an Oitomi Cast Iron Tetsubin, you will
+Preheat Your TeapotUnless you are using an Oitomi Cast Iron Tetsubin, you will

 need to boil water separately.